xaya/xaya_tutorials/XAYA Electron Help/Navigation.md

 If your wallet will not fully synchronise, you can click DELETE CHAIN to delete the current blockchain data and resynchronise.
 This should get your wallet properly sync'ing again.

-<aside class="warning">Keep in mind that it can take a significant amount of time to fully resync your wallet, and largely depends on your network speed. </aside>
+> Keep in mind that it can take a significant amount of time to fully resync your wallet, and largely depends on your network speed.

 If you still experience problems, post in the <a href="https://forum.xaya.io/forum/16-support/" target="_blank">Support forums here</a>.

 ### Testnet

-<aside class="warning">Most people have no need for testnet.
-Proceed with caution. </aside>
+> Most people have no need for testnet.
+Proceed with caution.

 To switch to testnet, check the Testnet checkbox then click the SUBMIT SETTINGS button and restart the XAYA Electron wallet.